25 Amazing Things To Do In Lake Louise

 Should You Stay in Lake Louise or Banff?

 There are a lot of advantages to staying in Banff over Lake Louise and vice versa.
-We break down all of the points in this article here.
+We break down all you should consider in this article here.
 Ultimately, you’ll have to decide your priorities for your Banff itinerary and vacation.

 Plan Your Trip to the Canadian Rockies